nghiapham179/training/README.md

                   - C also use open source code but with smaller forum and inviroment

  flexibility - python provide speed effection and easy to learn and give multy platfom and open source ability to develop
+            - for some project that intergrate with microsoft some people use C

 -